Basal cell carcinoma

 - Suitable for low-risk small, superficial BCCs

-- Best avoided if tumour in high-risk site
+- Best avoided if tumour in site at high risk of recurrence

 - Results in inflammatory reaction, maximal 3–4 days after procedure